James Smythe (novelist)

-James Smythe (born 1980) is a British science fiction novelist known for The Anomaly Quartet, and the Australia series for young adults.
+James Smythe (born 1980) is a British science fiction novelist and screenwriter. known for The Anomaly Quartet, and the Australia series for young adults.
 James lives in London and teaches creative writing.

 Smythe's novel The Machine was nominated for The Kitschies Red Tentacle Award in 2013, and The Testimony was named Wales Fiction Book of the Year in 2013.
 The Machine was a finalist for the Arthur C. Clarke Award in 2014, and Way Down Dark was also a finalist for the same award in 2016.

+He also written episodes for The Last Kingdom, Vigil and All Her Fault.